a-shevlin/pizza-parlor/README.md

 ## Description

-_This webpage allows users to input a number.
-By clicking Generate the number creates an array from 0 through the number.
-After turning the array into a string it finds and replaces 3, 2, and 1 with preset strings and prints it underneath the generate button._
+_This webpage allows users to select a pizza by size, sauce, topping, and dipping sauce.
+By clicking 'How much is it?' the price of the pizza will display underneath the form.
+Now the buy button is enabled and the user can buy the calculated price of the pizza.
+The receipt is then displayed on 'Buy!' and the user can re-enter pizza options to have another receipt shown underneath the first one._

 _The link for this webpage can be found [here](a-shevlin.github.io/pizza-parlor)._